loneicewolf/Dossiers/Fields/SCI/Chem/README.md

 # CHEMISTRY NOTES

-- ⚠️ NOTE DUE TO THE NATURE OF THIS CHEMISTRY TOPIC (OPRC) THIS IS ONLY THEORETICALLY SPEAKING. ⚠️
+- ⚠️ NOTE DUE TO THE NATURE OF THIS CHEMISTRY TOPIC (OPRC) THIS IS ONLY THEORETICALLY SPEAKING ⚠️
 - ⚠️ I am NOT a chemist or a student at any college ⚠️
 - ⚠️ I just want to learn because it's interesting ⚠️